anzeabram/SiCS/Malo okence (SI)/missions.md

 **Comments:**

 The team was diving 2x Liberty SM RBs (Sebastjan, Simon) and Anže on OC (Air, EAN50, O2).
 The plan was to get to 'Polica' section.
-Due to excellent visibility (5-7 m), the team completed the task in successfully in approx. 90 min.
+Due to excellent visibility (5-7 m), the team completed the task successfully in approx. 90 min.
 The conditions dictate that a more serious push should be planner in the near future while the conditions hold.

 ---
 ### 2025 12 13 - Placeholder